 Note 3: Nishimura RA, Otto CM, Bonow RO, et al. 2014 AHA/ACC guideline for the management of patients with valvular heart disease: executive summary: a report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 J Am Coll Cardiol 2014;63:2438–88.*Vahanian A, Alfieri O, Andreotti F, et al. Guidelines on the management of valvular heart disease (version 2012): the Joint Task Force on the Management of Valvular Heart Disease of the European Society of Cardiology (ESC) and the European Association for Cardio-Thoracic Surgery (EACTS).
 Eur J Cardiothorac Surg 2012; 42:S1–44.

-X.4.1.3 Heart Team Documents
+X.4.1.3 HT Documents

-In this section we present the Workflow Documents involved in the Heart Team process.
+In this section we present the Workflow Documents involved in the HT process.

-The Heart Team process specifies the usage of xxx document types in the table below:
+The HT process specifies the usage of xxx document types in the table below: